altipeak/safewalk-java-sdk/README.md

 ```
 * host : The server host.
 * port : The server port.
-* username : An LDAP or internal user with no licenses registered and password authentication allowed.
+* username : A user with no licenses registered and password authentication allowed.
-* mobileUsername : An LDAP or internal user registered with a Fast:Auth:Sign license.
+* mobileUsername : A user registered with a Fast:Auth:Sign license.

 ### Authentication API Access Token